hellerve/ptolemy/README.md

 double edition of this and another of his books in a used book store in Berlin.
 I devoured them.
 He is definitely part of the canon, but somehow I didn’t hear about him until very late.

+* *The Moving Target* by **W. S. Mervin** (1976)

+I prefer the book above, but it is interesting to see how Mervin’s writing changed and developed over the years.
+Had I read this one first, however, I probably wouldn’t have been enamoured with his writing as much.